 - Please bring this student guide to each simulated surgery session, which you will need to read in advance.
-The clinical notes and web links will provide you with clinical information for the scenarios.
-You will also need to quick reference any photos of rashes etc which are attached.
-You will find the consultations easier if you have read up the clinical background beforehand. - Mondays ENT PM sessions are run slightly differently to the other days. - Pen and paper to aid you with observing your colleagues and allow for more constructive feedback
+You will find the consultations easier if you have read up the clinical background beforehand.
+These sessions give you an opportunity to integrate clinical knowledge with good communication. - Mondays ENT PM sessions are run slightly differently to the other days. - Pen and paper to aid you with observing your colleagues and allow for more constructive feedback